 How can we become one with the earth?
 How can we conceive of a body of water and earth whose relationship to the ecosystem is shaped through creation?

 Emmanuel Tibloux, Director of the École des Arts Décoratifs de Paris, and promoter of the Post-master Design des mondes ruraux, an ENSAD program in the Dordogne dedicated to the development of rural areas through design, talks to designer Samuel Tomatis, who is constantly pushing back the potential of algae, about a bio-design through which living beings, human and non-human, help and regulate each other in a reciprocal way.

-Venue: Jardin Lapidaire, Arles
+Conversation Août 2023, Jardin Lapidaire, Arles (France)

-Moderation: Nathalie Guiot, Founder and President of Foundation Thalie and Chiara Vecchiarelli, curator of the program “Creators facing Climate Emergency”.
+Moderated by Nathalie Guiot, Founder-President of the Fondation Thalie, and Chiara Vecchiarelli, curator of the program Creators facing Climate Emergency.